The Support at Home Information Hub is designed to provide CHSP & Home Care Service Providers with useful resources and tools in one place.

 This fact sheet outlines what providers need to know about the 2023-24 Extension and associated program changes.

-Specialised Support and Services
+Specialised support and services

 This document provides Specialised Support Services answers to questions that covers arrangements for the 2022-2023 Commonwealth Home Support Programme extension and the new Support at Home program from 1 July 2023.

-Training with ACCPA
+Training with Ageing Australia

-CHSP and Home Care Program Manuals
+CHSP and Home Care program manuals

 The Commonwealth Home Support Programme (CHSP ) Manual provides an overview of the funds and requirements for delivering those services.
 It is for CHSP-funded service providers to use, and forms part of their CHSP grant agreement.